bluluke/katas/README.md

 ## Javascript Function Descriptions:

+evenOrOdd: returns "Even" or "Odd depending on whether input integer is even or odd.

 isAFriend: takes input of array of strings and returns strings made up of only letters and with a length of 4.

 isPangram: checks if input of string is a pangram.